praekelt/numi-api/docs/index.rst

 .. http:get:: /user

-  Retrieves the :ref:`description <data-users>` of the authenticated user.
+  Retrieves the :ref:`description <data-user>` of the authenticated user.

   .. sourcecode:: http